emacs-mirror/emacs/mps/manual/source/topic/root.rst

-    If the rank of the root is :term:`exact <exact reference>`, or :term:`weak <weak reference (1)>`, the references in the root must be valid whenever a collection cycle starts: that is, they must be references to actual objects or null pointers.
+    If the rank of the root is :term:`exact <exact reference>`, or :term:`weak <weak reference (1)>`, the references in the root must always be valid while the root is registered: that is, they must be references to actual objects or null pointers.
 This could be immediately after the root is registered, so the root must be valid before it is registered.